California Defective Tire Injury Attorneys

 In addition to design and manufacturing defects, the acts of service centers may also cause dangerous tire defects.
 Keeping your vehicle road safe requires regular maintenance on your tires.
 Because most people are not confident in their ability to properly maintain their own tires, they turn to tire service centers to take care of the maintenance for them.
 Despite their professionalism, sometimes tire service centers make mistakes.
 Some of the most common mistakes that tire service centers make include the following:

-- Mounting a tire on a vehicle that is a different size than all the other tires
+- Mounting a tire on a vehicle that is a different size from all the other tires.

 Tire Blowouts